Exploring The 10+ Best Beaches On Naxos Island, Greece

 AGIOS PROKOPIOS

-If your idea is to sit back on a deck chair and read a good book, you’re in luck - the eastern part of the beach has 5+ beach bars with affordable sunbeds (€15 - €25 per bed), good food and great service.
-We suggest spending your time at our favourite beach bar in the area, Kahlua.
+If your idea is to sit back on a deck chair and read a good book, you’re in luck: the eastern part of the beach has 5+ beach bars with sunbeds for rent.
+Our favourite was Kahlua: good food, vibes, and a prime spot on the sand.

 THE DETAILS